DVA Launches Vietnam Project

 The Director of DVA’s Vietnam Project is the Venerable Thich Thah Huan.
 (See profile below).
 On Sunday, September 23, 2018, DVA co-hosted with the Venerable, his Phap Van Pagoda, and VBS (Vietnamese Buddhist Sangha) which oversees Buddhism in the county, DVA’s Third Annual Asian Buddhist Animal Rights Conference, at the 1,000-year-old Phap Van Pagoda in Hanoi where the Venerable is the abbot.

-Over 500 Vietnamese and the press attended our Conference at which the Venerable, Bob Isaacson, DVA’s President, medical doctors, nutritionists, and other monastics spoke about the benefits of a plant-based diet.
+Over 500 Vietnamese and the press attended our conference and were entertained by singers, dancers, and other musicians, followed by the Venerable, Bob Isaacson, DVA’s President, medical doctors, nutritionists, and other monastics speaking about the benefits of a plant-based diet.
 A delicious plant-based lunch was served.

 After the conference, Bob and the Venerable met the press to discuss our Vietnam Project.